tillitis/tillitis-key1/doc/threat_model/threat_model.md

   It's possible to use an vendor public key with a non-canonical point encoding which might verify signatures over many messages.
-This means an attacker can send the TKey a correct vendor signature but use their own public key and a malicious app, which will still verify with the vendor signature.
+This means an attacker can send a correct vendor signature but use their own public key and a malicious app, which will still verify with the vendor signature.

   The mitigation is that our [tkey-boot-verifier](https://github.com/tillitis/tkey-boot-verifier/)